-Idia is Tereneh's middle name, it means Queen Mother, specifically one Benin Queen Mother who was an advisor and military general during her son's reign as king.
-The saying goes "No women go into battle, except Idia."
+Idia means Queen Mother, specifically one Benin Queen Mother who was an adviser and military general during her son's reign as king.
+The saying goes, "No women go into battle, except Idia."

 'Dega is short for Diondega the Seneca Native American name for the city of Pittsburgh, Pennsylvania, Tereneh's hometown.
 Dega also means Truth in Wolof.

 Tereneh in Olorgesailie, Kenya with OMWA elders: Tale Leah, Sien, Mpuyuk and Rimas Maria.
 Below: at the Oneida Indian Nation with Holly Gibson and Mary Cook of the Beading Wolves.